Rentstart Bond Loan

 What are the Bond Loan terms and conditions?

-This is the legal contract with FACS Housing that you agree to when you receive a Bond Loan.
+This is the legal contract with DCJ Housing that you agree to when you receive a Bond Loan.
 It is important you understand your rights, responsibilities and obligations under the Rentstart Bond Loan Agreement.
 If you need further assistance to understand the terms and conditions, you should seek independent advice.
-FACS Housing can provide you with details of a legal service if needed.
+DCJ Housing can provide you with details of a legal service if needed.

 What if I don’t agree to a Bond Loan?